 Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
-This formal action is a vote by the board to commit funds.
-Currently there is no committed fund balance for this school district.
+This formal action is for formal board approvement of commitments.
+Currently there is no committed fund balance for this Yazoo County School District.

 Assigned fund balance includes amounts that are constrained by the District's intent to be used for a specific purpose, but are neither restricted nor committed.
 For governmental funds, other than the general fund, this is the residual amount within the fund that is not restricted or committed.
-Assignments of fund balance are created by management pursuant to authorization established by school board.
+Assignments of fund balance are created by management pursuant to authorization established by the school board.